howbuildingsfail/sr2020/README.md

 ```

 # OLED

-the oled driver used here is: `https://github.com/olikraus/u8g2`
+the oled driver used here is: `https://github.com/olikraus/u8g2`, but unfortunately it puts a *lot* of noise on the audio path